Python the Language (in case of)

 Pip requires apt.
 Thus, pip+apt.
 Pip chose to live together with apt (or other package manager) as apt is better at managing packages, especially when related to system.
 Some pip packages requires system (apt) to cooperate, such as uwsgi, graphviz, ffmpeg, gcc, python3-dev.

-For data / AI engineering, conda > pip.
+For data / AI engineering, uv > conda > pip.
 Conda has a good system and community to maintain AI/ML related packages, but for tasks beyond AI/ML, pip is sometimes required.
 It even breaks during env migration and has to be fixed by pip.
 Thus, conda+pip+apt, which is more complex than pip+apt for engineering other than AI/ML.
+UV is used to replace Conda as a free solution for business.

 ref: zhihu (bak)